Article Updated – April 2022

 There are some complications that constipation can cause, with some of them being quite serious.
 The most common ones include:

-- Hemorrhoids: Most hemorrhoids are caused by strained bowel movements.
-These painful and sometimes embarrassing ruptures of herniated tissue within or without the anus can be very troublesome.
-The best way to avoid them is to keep regular to avoid the straining that comes from constipation.
-Hemorrhoids are not usually a serious condition, but they can be difficult to get rid of once they have appeared.
-Once you get hemorrhoids, it is easier for you to get them again.
+- Hemorrhoids: Experiencing strained bowel movements can cause hemorrhoids.
+These painful and sometimes embarrassing ruptures of herniated tissue within or outside the anus are very troublesome.
+The best way to avoid them is to keep regular to prevent the straining that comes from constipation.
+Hemorrhoids are not usually a serious condition, but they can be challenging to get rid of once they have appeared.
+Once you get hemorrhoids, it is easier to get them again.

-- Fecal impaction: This potentially dangerous situation occurs when fecal matter becomes impacted in the bowel, and this mass of hardened stool makes it difficult or impossible to have regular and normal bowel movements.
-This is more common in folks who are chronically inactive, such as individuals who are bed-ridden or in a wheel chair.
+- Fecal Impaction: This potentially dangerous situation occurs when fecal matter becomes impacted in the bowel.
+This mass of hardened stool makes it difficult or impossible to have regular bowel movements.
+It is more common in chronically inactive folks, such as bed-ridden individuals or in a wheelchair.
 In severe cases, surgery or manual manipulation of the impacted material is required to remove it.
 Fecal impaction can be a fatal condition in some cases.

-- Lazy Bowel Syndrome: This is a condition that results from the overuse of certain types of laxatives, especially of the stimulant variety.
-Once the body gets used to the presence of these compounds, it becomes more and more difficult to have a bowel movement without them.
-In essence, the bowel becomes addicted to these laxatives, and cannot operate normally without them.
-Laxative abuse is becoming an alarming health concern especially among those with eating disorders and those that are trying to lose weight.
+- Lazy Bowel Syndrome: This condition results from the overuse of certain types of laxatives, especially of the stimulant variety.
+Once the body gets used to the presence of these compounds, it becomes more and more challenging to have a bowel movement without them.
+The bowel becomes addicted to these laxatives and cannot operate normally without them.
+Laxative abuse is an alarming health concern, especially among those with eating disorders and those that are trying to lose weight.

-- Complications due to a toxic colon: When you do not move your bowels in a prompt manner, all of the partially digested food and toxins that collect in the colon are more likely to leach into your system, instead of exiting the body quickly as they are intended to do.
-All this extra debris also makes it more difficult for the body to normally absorb the nutrients that we gain from food because the intestinal tract is not able to work efficiently.
-This situation can lead to all kinds of unhealthy situations, and eventually can cause major health concerns.
-You do not want decaying matter laying around in your digestive system.
-Health-wise, it is nothing but trouble.
+- Complications due to a toxic colon: When you do not promptly move your bowels, the partially digested food and toxins that collect in your colon are more likely to leach back into your system instead of exiting the body quickly.
+All this extra debris also makes it more difficult for the body to normally absorb the nutrients that you gain from food because the intestinal tract is unable to work efficiently.
+This can lead to all kinds of unhealthy situations and eventually can cause significant health concerns.
+You do not want decaying matter lingering in your digestive tract.
+Healthwise, it is nothing but trouble.

-- Weakened Immune System: Since at least 70% of your immune system is in the digestive tract, constipation can weaken your immune system thereby reducing the body’s ability to fight illness and disease.
-Constipation also results in excessive strain on other vital elimination organs like the lymphatic system, skin, liver, kidneys and lungs.
-As a result of habitual constipation, these organs can become overworked and their ability to eliminate wastes from the body becomes delayed.
-This can lead to slower cellular metabolism and lower energy levels in the body.
+- Weakened Immune System: Since at least 70% of your immune system is in the digestive tract, constipation can weaken your immune system, reducing your body’s ability to fight illness and disease.
+Constipation also results in excessive strain on other vital elimination organs like the lymphatic system, skin, liver, kidneys, and lungs.
+As a result of chronic constipation, these organs can become overworked.
+Their ability to eliminate wastes from the body becomes delayed leading to slower cellular metabolism and lower energy levels in the body.

-What Is the Best Way to Prevent and Treat Constipation?
+What Are the Best Natural Ways to Prevent and Treat Constipation?

-The most obvious and effective way to manage or avoid constipation is to eat a diet with plenty of natural fiber, get sufficient exercise, drink plenty of water every day and effectively cleanse the digestive tract at least 2-3 times yearly.
+The most obvious and effective way to manage or avoid constipation is eating a diet with plenty of natural fiber, getting sufficient exercise, drinking plenty of water every day, and effectively cleansing the digestive tract at least 2 to 3 times yearly.
 It is not difficult to do, and the payoff for such simple but effective lifestyle choices is enormous.
 Your sense of wellness will skyrocket just from doing these four things, and constipation will be a thing of the past, in most cases, to boot.

-- Digestive Tract Cleansing is the best way to not only cleanse the digestive tract but also to keep the system clean and moving.
-For those just beginning to cleanse, it is recommended to perform at least 3-4 back-to-back cleanses with 10-14 days in between each cleanse.
+- Digestive Tract Cleansing is the best way to cleanse the digestive tract and keep the system clean and moving.
+For those just beginning to cleanse, performing at least 3-4 back-to-back cleanses with 10-14 days in between each cleanse is recommended.
 I use and recommend the Optimum Wellness Cleansing Protocols both with clients and personally.
-One of the best natural products for constipation is Oxy-Powder® which is an oxygen-based cleanser.
+One of the best natural products for constipation is Oxy-Powder® which is a natural oxygen-based cleanser.

 - Healthy Diet.
 Include fresh, organic fruits and veggies in your everyday diet.
 Eliminate gluten from your diet.
-When the bacterial balance becomes unbalanced due to poor diet, stress, illness or the use of antibiotics, unfriendly bacteria can begin to take over and literally stop up the elimination process.
-Too much of unfriendly bacteria leads to bloating, flatulence and constipation.
-Long-term health implications include yeast overgrowth (candida) as well as leaky gut syndrome.
-This is why it is always wise to take a good probiotic every day to help repopulate gut flora.
+When the bacterial balance becomes unbalanced due to poor diet, stress, illness, or the use of antibiotics, unfriendly bacteria can begin to take over and literally stop the elimination process.
+Too much unfriendly bacteria leads to bloating, flatulence and constipation.
+Long-term health implications include yeast overgrowth (candida) and leaky gut syndrome.
+It is always wise to take a good probiotic every day to help repopulate gut flora.
 Also, make sure that you are eating enough healthy fats and oils.
-Dietary fat stimulates the release of bile from the gallbladder which stimulates the gastrocolic reflex.
-Peristaltic movement is then stimulated which results in the stimulation of defecation.
-When there is no fat in the diet there will not be enough bile in the system to get the elimination process going.
-Get off fat-free diets.
+Dietary fat stimulates the release of bile from the gallbladder, which stimulates the gastrocolic reflex.
+Peristaltic movement is then stimulated, which results in the stimulation of defecation.
+Without healthy fat in your diet, there is not enough bile in the system to get the elimination process going.
+Get off those fat-free diets.

-- Water (purified) is absolutely necessary for good bowel health as well as overall health.
+- Water (purified) is vital for good bowel health and overall health.
 Drink up!

-- Train your self: What, you say?
+- Train yourself: What, you say?
 Isn’t it a bit late for “potty training?”
-Well, yes and no. Some individuals have had great success regulating their bowel movements by sitting on the toilet for about 10 minutes immediately after meals.
-It may take a few weeks to work, but you can actually train your body to eliminate on a time schedule, so to speak.
-This is very similar to what happens in many “primitive” cultures.
+Well, yes and no. Some individuals have successfully regulated their bowel movements by sitting on the toilet for about 10 minutes immediately after meals.
+It may take a few weeks to work, but you can train your body to eliminate on a schedule — very similar to what happens in many “primitive” cultures.

 Instructions for the use of enemas are found in the Edwin Smith Papyrus from around 1700 BCE and the Elbers Papyrus in the 14th century BCE.

-Approximately 100 million people in the United States suffer from constipation and that these people spend $700 million yearly on constipation-relief products.
+Approximately 100 million people in the United States suffer from constipation and spend $700 million yearly on constipation-relief products.